beqab/international-phone-input-react/README.md

 React Simple Phone Input
 ==========

-A simple and customizable react phone number dropdown component.
-It can mix up with your designed theme and give a fluent vibe able dropdown area in your next project.
+A simple and customizable react phone number dropdown component. with country flags and dialCodes.